Interference Management in Cognitive Radio Networks; funded by Presidency of Defense Industries, Turkey-(2017-2019)

 This project includes reducing interference in military communications utilizing efficient spectrum allocation for all terminals.
-In addition, the projects aims to support different location and network topologies without spectrum planning in military communications.
-Flexibility to use in countries' borders or conflict zones is aimed for designing next generation communication systems that can be configured dynamically.
+In addition, the projects aim to support different location and network topologies without spectrum planning in military communications.
+Flexibility to use in countries’ borders or conflict zones is aimed at designing next-generation communication systems that can be configured dynamically.

 Powering the IoT devices is an important issue in the 5G and beyond.
 Conventional batteries won’t work in the IoT applicaitons because of their various shapes and sizes and low power requirements.
 Therefore, power sources for IoT devices will need several key features of their own like: small/thin size and flexible shape and wireless connectivity which ables them to charge a device on the go, easy to use anywhere.
 A promising approach of power source alternatives for the IoT is harvesting energy from radio frequencies.